Calf (leg): Training and Exercise

 The calves can be isolated by performing movements involving plantarflexion (pointing the toes down).
 The two major categories of calf exercises are those that maintain an extended knee, and those that maintain a flexed knee.

 The first category includes movements such as standing calf raises, donkey calf raises and stair calves.
 The second category includes movements that maintain a bent knee, such as seated calf raises.
 Movements with a straight knee will target the gastrocnemius muscle more, and movements with a bent-knee will target the soleus muscle more.
 However, both variations will target both muscles to a large degree.

-As the calf muscles are predominantly slow-twitch, they should be trained in a moderate to high repetition range.
-All repetition ranges offer their own benefits, and as such, calf training should be done in the 5-10 repetition range, the 10-20 repetition range, and the 20-30 repetition range.

 It is important to train the calves relatively close to failure, which is 0-4 repetitions away from technical failure.
 They recover quickly, often requiring rest times of as little as 10 seconds and often no more than 60 seconds.
 Ensuring a 1-2 second pause at the top and bottom of the movement will put more emphasis on the muscle, and less emphasis on the achilles tendon.